 something happens later in relation to that initial injury?
 Technically the nurse/patient relationship starts as soon as a nurse answers the phone but a patient has the right to refuse treatment in any other setting.

 Thank you for the question, but I don't think it has anything to do with a workers' compensation claim.
 The issue is more related to liability of a healthcare provider when the "patient" does not accept treatment in the first place.
-The general rule is that the provider is responsible if they are...Read more »
+The general rule is that the provider is...Read more »

 No, your employer is not permitted to attend your actual medical appointments.
 The insurance company can hire a nurse case manager to help coordinate medical care but even that person does not have to be allowed in the room with you and your doctor(s).
 Feel free to call, no charge, to review more...Read more »